 AGV AX8 for Mini Moto Racing

-A standard face shield like a street bike helmet has would become covered on the outside with mud and debris, and with a layer of dust on the inside making it impossible to say without opening it and exposing the eyes directly to the incoming objects.
+When riding off-road or racing in Enduro or Motocross, the rider is subject to a lot of dust, dirt, and debris being thrown toward the head.
+A standard face shield, like a street bike helmet, would become covered on the outside with mud and debris and with a layer of dust on the inside, making it impossible to stay without opening it and exposing the eyes directly to incoming objects.

 AGV AX8 on the way to Bangkok Thailand

 The primary purpose of the peak or visor on an off-road MX-style helmet is to keep the sun out of your eyes.
-The peak can block direct sunlight to the riders’ eyes by creating an area of shade.
+The peak can block direct sunlight to your eyes by creating an area of shade.
 Bright sunlight shining on a goggle lens that is dirty or scratched can create a big visibility problem.

-Secondarily, it can be helpful to protect from rain and even rocks and debris.
-If the head is tilted so the peak becomes a temporary shield.
+Secondarily, it can be helpful to protect you from rain and even rocks and debris.
+When the head is tilted, the peak becomes a temporary shield.